AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## 1.195582607621297
 ```

-As you can see, these operations are all pretty equivalent in **R** and
+As you can see, these operations are all pretty equivalent in `R` and
-**python**. **R** does have an ace in the hole, though, with the
+`python`. `R` does have an ace in the hole, though, with the
-“data.table” package.
+`data.table` package.
 Data tables are similar to data frames in many
-ways (in fact they are always jointly classed as data.table and
+ways (in fact they are always jointly classed as `data.table` and
-data.frame), but are *much* faster for doing operations.
+`data.frame`), but are *much* faster for doing operations.
 So fast, in
 fact, that in benchmarking with large datasets they frequently unbeaten
 in [*any language*](https://h2oai.github.io/db-benchmark/).
 For example,
 let’s use another dataset of airline arrivals into New York in 2013, to
-compute the average arrival-time delay by carrier using data.table and
+compute the average arrival-time delay by carrier using `data.table` and
-pandas data.frame:
+`pandas` `data.frame`:

 <!--aggregate(flights$arr_delay, by=list(flights$carrier), mean, na.rm=TRUE)-->